 The Tulane Parenting Education Program is located on Poydras Street, near the New Orleans Superdome, a few blocks from the Tulane Medical Center.
 The Metropolitan Human Services District Children and Youth Services Clinic is located on Elysian Fields Avenue, about two miles from the Medical Center.
-Children's Hospital of New Orleans is located in uptown New Orleans, about five miles from the Medical Center.
 The New Orleans Forensic Aftercare Clinic is located about one mile from the Medical Center.
 Eastern Louisiana Mental Health System is in Jackson, LA, about two hours from New Orleans.